-The Gene Technology Act 2000 (the Act) establishes two advisory committees to provide advice to the Gene Technology Regulator (the Regulator) and the Legislative and Governance Forum on Gene Technology (LGFGT), formerly the Gene Technology Ministerial Council .
+The Gene Technology Act 2000 establishes two advisory committees to provide advice to the Gene Technology Regulator (the Regulator) and the Legislative and Governance Forum on Gene Technology (LGFGT; formerly the Gene Technology Ministerial Council):

-- The Regulator is required to consider policy principles and guidelines issued by the LGFGT when making a decision on whether or not to issue a licence.
-It is one of the functions of the Regulator to provide advice to the LGFGT.
+The Regulator is required to consider policy principles and guidelines that the LGFGT issues when making licensing decisions on dealing with GMOs.
+The Regulator also provides advice to the LGFGT.

 When the Regulator assesses each DIR licence application, the staff of OGTR—with the guidance from the Regulator—prepare a risk assessment and risk management plan (RARMP).
 The Regulator requests advice from GTTAC on these RARMPs.